virto-network/webauthn_verifier/README.md

-# webauthn_verifier
+# WebAuthn by Virto

-Simple WebAuthn PoC that can be compiled to WASM
+WebAuthn verifiers specifically designed for working with WASM and Substrate environments.